Steak and Potato Salad

 Then just serve this mixture up over some baby spinach or any green that you want.

-I love this meal this time of year.
+I love this Steak and Potato Salad this time of year.
 It’s filling, but I still consider it lighter than most meat and potato dishes.

 Have some steak.
 Have some potatoes.
 Call a salad!